bkuner/ioPhytron/README.md

 ## Reading EPICS records: ai, longin, bi, mbbi

-The card number m is defined by the phytronCreateIoCtrl cardNr parameter, ADDR is the channel number
+The card number m is defined by the phytronCreateIoCtrl cardNr parameter, ADDR is the channel number.
+The reasons AOUT,AIN will readback set values.

 - PORT: CARD_PORT, means card numer in the chassis count from left to right
 - ADDR: In- Output channel number n=1,2..